manogna-chinta/Docker-Notes/Docker by abhishek veermallla/Notes.md

 Docker is very much dependent on docker engine which is prone to single point of failure,layers.
 To avoid this Buildah, In buildah write shell script and put all the buildah commands in the shell script and it would create a image , so this can create docker images as it supports docker.

 https://github.com/manogna-chinta/Docker-Zero-to-Hero

+Docker deomon runs with root user and it's monolithic process